danesnick/old_website/_posts/2021-05-07-Switched-to-iPhone.markdown

 #### Syncthing Support is Limited

 In a previous post, I gushed about how much [I Love Syncthing](/blog/2021/03/11/i-love-syncthing/).
 While I still love it, I unfortunately had to stop using it when I switched to iPhone.
-There is a third-party app called [https://mobiussync.com](Möbius Sync) which uses syncthing, but currently doesn't support photo syncing due to how the iOS filesystem works.
+There is a third-party app called [Möbius Sync](https://mobiussync.com) which uses Syncthing, but currently doesn't support photo syncing due to how the iOS filesystem works.
 Because of this, I am temporarily using Google Drive with [Cryptomator](https://cryptomator.org/) and Google Photos until I find a good alternative for photo backup and file sync.

 #### No Headphone Jack or USB-C